 If you are already in the United States, you do not need to show any military records.
 You only need to do so if you are applying for a green card from abroad.
 You will send your records to the National Visa Center (NVC) after submitting your green card application.
 You will also need to bring these documents to your green card interview.
 For your immigration application, your military documents must show the following information:

 If you are an adult male from certain countries, you may have to submit military records to the NVC even if you didn't serve.
-You should check to see if this applies to your country of origin.
+Check to see if this applies to your country of origin.

 The process of getting your military records depends on whether you served in the U.S. Armed Forces or a foreign army.

 U.S. Armed Forces